Links:

 Dishwasher & Microwave:

 You now own a piece of my pottery, so you can do whatever you want with it.
-Personally, I do put my pottery in the dishwasher and microwave, but I know these two appliances will shorten the lifespan of any ceramic piece.
+Personally, I do put my pottery in the microwave but not the dishwasher.
+I know these two appliances will shorten the lifespan of any ceramic piece.
 You will have to make your own decision about using the dishwasher or microwave.
 Just know that they can cause breakage to occur.
 Therefore, the instructions below recommend you NOT put handmade pottery into these appliances, in order to extend the lifetime of your pieces.
-Pottery can outlast you if it is cared for with best practices.

 Bowls & Dishes: